 Is 4G home broadband right for me?

-It's tricky to say.
-After all, whether 4G broadband is right for you will primarily depend on a number of personal factors, such as where you live and the type of deals available in your area.
+Whether 4G broadband is right for you will primarily depend on a number of personal factors, such as where you live and the type of deals available in your area.

-As a general rule, 4G home broadband will usually be suitable for your needs if you live in an area with reliable 4G signal and you usually struggle to get a decent fixed-line connection.
+As a general rule, 4G home broadband will usually be suitable for your needs if you live in an area with a reliable 4G signal and you usually struggle to get a decent fixed-line connection.
 However, you must check the speeds and what else is available in your area before you commit to a deal.

 But, in order to determine whether a 4G home broadband deal or a fixed-line connection is better for your needs, you must first make sure that you're aware of the advantages and disadvantages of using 4G broadband over regular broadband.